2019- 2020 Digital Learning Survey

-The DPI Digital Learning team will send the survey to the person responsible for overseeing digital learning and technology (usually, the Technology Director and Curriculum Coordinator) at every Wisconsin school district.
+The DPI Digital Learning team will send the survey to the administrator responsible for overseeing digital learning and technology (usually, the Technology Director and Curriculum Coordinator) at every Wisconsin school district.
 This person will be responsible for gathering their district collaborative leadership team, collecting the required data, and filling in and submitting the survey before the deadline.
 The CESAs will work with their districts to help make sure that they are able to complete and submit the survey.

 It is important that every school district in Wisconsin complete and submit the survey so that we are able to provide complete and accurate data to support teaching and learning in every Wisconsin school.

 2019-2020 Survey Timeline

 - September 2019: DPI will release information to share at the CESA superintendent meetings and send a save the date communication to all district staff by October 1st with copies of this year's survey

 - October 7, 2019: DPI sends the survey to the person in charge of technology at every school district (with the understanding the curriculum contact with work aside the technology director to gather information)

 - October 7 - November 15, 2019: Every two weeks, CESAs contact districts that have not yet completed the survey.
 (You will avoid this by completing the survey as soon as possible!

 - February 27, 2020: Digital Learning Day.
 DPI releases “State of the State” report along with detailed survey results.